jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 Fortunately, the US nation in which this author resides still seems to have enough respect for the voting process to make sure that most polling areas are orderly and respectful.
-While this may fail in some places, at least the ideal is respected.
+Attempts by some politicians to place heavily armed "citizen militias" to intimidate voters have been thwarted successfuly for the time being.

 **Plurality Voting for Governing Representatives, Without Nominations**